-He serves as Editor-in-Chief of the Contemporary Justice Review, and writes for a wide range of popular and scholarly publications.
+He serves on the editorial board of numerous academic journals, and writes for a wide range of popular and scholarly publications.
 Current research interests include environmental peacebuilding, climate justice, intersectionality and ecology, community and sustainability, and the justice implications of contemporary technology.
-On campus, he works with groups exploring areas including urban studies, climate, and curricular development, and serves as Faculty Coordinator for the Core Pathways initiative.
+On campus, he works with groups exploring areas including urban studies, climate change, and curricular development, and serves as Faculty Coordinator for the Core Pathways initiative.

 Choose Your Term